 The Active 20-30 Club US & Canada develops leaders and serves the needs of children in nearly 50 clubs coast-to-coast.
 Each chapter or club is locally run by a volunteer board of directors and members focused on serving the unique needs of their local communities.

 Every club has its own particular focus, whether it’s fundraising or community service, but each has a common goal to improve the quality of life for the youth of the community.

 It’s not all “business” in Active 20-30, though.
 Our members also like to have fun and build friendships across the organization.
 This is why social and networking events play a large part in making Active 20-30 US & Canada the service organization for young professionals.

 National Motto: Youth, to be served, must serve.

-Mission Statement: Providing young adults with an opportunity for personal growth, friendship and leadership development while improving the quality of life for the special needs children in our community.
+Mission Statement: Providing young adults with an opportunity for personal growth, friendship, and leadership development while improving the quality of life for the special needs of children in our community.

 The Emblem: The original emblem selected for Active International was the buzz saw- Even when motionless, as it is on the emblem, it has the appearance of movement.
 The buzz saw represents the usefulness of intense activity and the abundant energy of responsible youth, means power, strength, and progress.